Header image courtesy of Netflix

 The Politician is a deliciously campy and satirical dramedy following the story of Payton Hobart, an ambitious and wealthy high school student from Santa Barbara whose single-minded aim in life is to one day become the President of the United States.
 Created by Ryan Murphy and Brad Falchuk of Glee and American Horror Story fame, you know you’re in for a wild ride full of hilariously witty characters, OTT and glamorous costuming, and a story that shouldn’t make sense—but somehow does.

 However, The Politician isn’t all laughs and political commentary: It can swing from sharp irony to tender moments regarding identity, mental health, and sexuality in just one scene, thanks to the large ensemble cast’s stellar performances.
 There are also some fantastic musical moments peppered through the 30-minute to hour-long episodes, and the entire first season is presented in an easily digestible eight-episode format, making it the perfect lazy afternoon viewing.
+A follow-up season was released just this summer so you can continue the binge across the weekend.

 If you’ve ever wondered what happens after we die, The Good Place is the show for you.
 It explores a version of the afterlife through the lens of five main characters: Eleanor, a selfish pharmaceutical salesperson; Chidi, an ethics and moral philosophy professor; Tahani, a condescending socialite; Jason, a kind but childish and petty criminal and amateur DJ; and their guide and afterlife architect, Michael.